 Toronto Triggerfish: Info for New Members

-to check us out and see what this crazy sport of waterpolo is all about, please contact us for more information or join us at our next New Player Intake.
+to check us out and see what this crazy sport of water polo is all about, please contact us for more information or join us at our next New Player Intake.

 Don't worry if you've never played before - most of us hadn't when we started either!
 We'll teach you everything you need to know.
-All we ask is that you're over 18 and can swim at least 50m of the pool unassisted (no speed requirement).
+All we ask is that you're over 18 and can swim at least 50m of the pool unassisted without stopping (no speed requirement).
 Please read more about the club from the home page of this site to familiarize yourself with our group or join us on FB: TorontoTriggerfish, IG: @triggerfish_waterpolo, TW: @TOTriggerfish or Email: email@example.com

 Look for signs to the change rooms and meet us on deck ready to swim.
 Please bring a bathing suit, swimming goggles (optional), towel and a lock for the locker, and we'll supply the rest.
 We recommend coming a little early (about 15 minutes) to meet the team and get the required paperwork done in advance, so you don't miss an exciting minute.
-Download and fill out our membership and OWPA applications from the FORMS page of this website and bring them to the pool with you.
-We ask that you pay $5 only for your first three practices to give us a no-risk trial before we ask you to fully commit to the membership fee.

 IF YOU HAVE PREVIOUS WATER POLO EXPERIENCE READ THIS:

 At your first practice, you will be asked for a completed registration form and waiver.
 This is important before you jump into the pool, because of how aquatic insurance works.
-Download and complete the forms (found on our Forms Page) - or arrive at least 10 minutes early to make sure everything gets done.
+Download and complete the forms found on our Forms Page - or arrive at least 10 minutes early to make sure everything gets done.